pulkit1joshi/quorascraping/README.md

 # Scraper: Scrap data from Quora
 A Python script for scraping questions from quora , used to mine data.
-Can be easily tuned according to ones need
+User can scrap data depending upon particular topic to be searched for.
+Can be easily tuned according to ones need.

 ### Fields Extracted are :